-- Master of Science (Mineral and Energy Economics) - · Doctor of Philosophy (Mineral and Energy Economics) - Master of Science (Engineering and Technology Management)
+- Master of Science (Mineral and Energy Economics) - Doctor of Philosophy (Mineral and Energy Economics) - Master of Science (Engineering and Technology Management) - Graduate Certificate in Resource Commodity Analytics (RCA)

 Mineral and Energy Economics Program Description

 In an increasingly global and technical world, government and industry leaders in the mineral and energy areas require a strong foundation in economic and business skills.
 The Division offers such skills in unique programs leading to M.S. and Ph.D. degrees in Mineral and Energy Economics.
 Course work and research emphasizes the use of models to aid in decision making.
 Beyond the core courses students in the Mineral and Energy Economics Program may select, in consultation with their advisor from a set of electives that fit their specialized needs and educational goals.
 This may include advanced courses in Applied Economics, Finance, and Operations Research.